 5. AVOID PINTEREST.

 Maybe it's easy for me to say this as Pinterest wasn't around when I was getting married. what I mean is don't get too bogged down with specifics before you have even tried anything on!
-Unless you plan on having a dress designed for you it's bonkers to have too many restrictions before you start. ("I'm looking for ballerina length, 3/4 sleeves, lace but not too lacey, open back with a v neck and a detachable train" someone said this to me, FACT) - Yes of course you might prefer a sleeve to sleeveless, you might be desperate for that chance to wear a train - thats all cool, but try to have an open mind when you go shopping.
+Unless you plan on having a dress designed for you it's bonkers to have too many restrictions before you start. ("I'm looking for ballerina length, 3/4 sleeves, lace but not too lacey, open back with a v neck and a detachable train" someone once said this to me, FACT) - Yes of course you might prefer a sleeve to sleeveless, you might be desperate for that chance to wear a train - thats all cool, but try to have an open mind when you go shopping.
 Especially with our vintage collection, we have so many unusual shapes and styles that it's madness to discount them without even trying them on.
 Use your time wisely and try on as any varying shapes as you can.
 I always say its good to try the things that are "wrong" as it helps you be more certain when something is "right".

 6. DONT EXPECT THE LIGHTENING BOLT